ChrisCrossCrash/r-place-blender/README.md

 The scripts can be run with Jupyter Notebook guides, or by using the provided command line tool.

+## What is r/Place?

+Starting April 1st 2022, the social news website [Reddit](https://www.reddit.com) hosted [r/Place](https://www.reddit.com/r/place) - an event where users could place pixels on a shared canvas.
+Each user was only allowed to place one pixel every five minutes.
+Various communities organized efforts to create complex works of art.
+In total, the event lasted four days with over six million participants.
+Over 160 million pixels were placed on the canvas.

+## What is This Project?

+Reddit released a [dataset](https://www.reddit.com/r/place/comments/txvk2d/rplace_datasets_april_fools_2022/) containing the timestamp, hashed user ID, color, and x,y coordinate of every pixel placed during the whole event as an 11 GB CSV file with over 160 million rows.

+This project takes that data, trims it down to a size around 1 GB, generates color and "heat" maps, and uses those maps to make beautiful 3D images and time lapses using the open source 3D software, [Blender](https://www.blender.org/).

 ## Prerequisites

 - Python >=3.10 (tested on 3.10.2)